scalefreegan/steinmetz-lab/Docs/general/Fellowships/HFSP/researchplan.md

 ###### Metabolomics

-The generation of intra- and extracellular metabolic data from yeast (absolute or relative abundance of metabolites) is a multi-step process: we will reproducibly generate biomass, withdraw defined amounts of biological material, measure the absolute biovolume (total amount of cells surrounded by an intact membrane) (57) by volume displacement (coulter counter principle) (58)., precisely inactivate metabolism by cold methanol quenching (59), nonselectively extract (60) and measure the metabolites (quantitatively and qualitatively).
+The generation of intra- and extracellular metabolic data from yeast (absolute abundance of metabolites) is a multi-step process: we will reproducibly generate biomass, withdraw defined amounts of biological material, measure the absolute biovolume (total amount of cells surrounded by an intact membrane) (57) by volume displacement (coulter counter principle) (58)., precisely inactivate metabolism by cold methanol quenching (59), nonselectively extract (60) and measure the metabolites (quantitatively and qualitatively).
 Within the proposed project a general protocol developed for the analysis of microorganisms andadapted to yeast within GenPhen will be used.
 Untargeted analysis of metabolites in different sample types will be carried out via an established GC-MS method (34).
 Targeted analysis of absolute intra- and extracellular metabolite concentrations will be performed using the LCMS/MS platform established within GenPhen.
 The measurement methods available on the QExactive Orbitrap LS-MS/MS cover almost all metabolites of the central carbon metabolism of yeast and provide absolute concentration via the use of isotopic labelled mass spectrometry coupled to chromatography.

 ###### Data integration and computational modeling